Scottts/Kelux/README.md

 # Kelux
-### This project is dual‑licensed under the MIT License and the Apache 2.0 License.
+### This project is licensed under Apache 2.0.
-*See the "LICENSE" script for details and choose whichever license best fits your needs.*
+*See the "LICENSE" script for details.*

 ---